Marc Rémillard: History

 Marc Rémillard began work as a musician in Quebec City in 2007.

-In 2010, after moving to Montreal, Marc Rémillard started managing Royal Fetish Recordings.
+In 2010, after moving to Montreal, Rémillard started managing Royal Fetish Recordings.

-From 2010 to 2016, Marc Rémillard released music under his name and under the name OUTBRK and performed music in Canada, United States of America, and Europe.
+From 2010 to 2016, Rémillard released music under his name and under the name OUTBRK and performed music in Canada, United States, and Europe.
 He shared the stage with some of the world's biggest names, such as Skrillex, Major Lazer, Zedd, Pendulum, and many others.

-2016 marked the ending of Marc Remillard's relationship with Electronic Dance Music.
-He has since then been working as a Mixer, Composer, Producer and Sound Designer in Montreal.
-In 2020, Marc produced the debut solo album 'Blue' for rapper and singer Emma Beko, part of the duo Heartstreets.
+2016 marked the ending of Remillard's relationship with Electronic Dance Music.
+He has since then been working as a mixer, composer, producer and sound designer in Montreal.
+In 2020, Remillard produced the debut solo album Blue for rapper and singer Emma Beko, part of the duo Heartstreets.